Has your bathroom sink turned into a scene out of a horror movie? It’s time to buckle up and get rid of all the clogs.

 This is the easiest and one of the most effective methods to remove minor jams in the sink.
 Take a note of the steps.

-Fill a pot or kettle with water; make sure it's light enough for you to handle.
-Then bring the water to boil.
+Fill a pot or kettle with water; make sure it’s light enough for you to handle.
+Then bring the water to a boil.

 If parts of the clog persist, you may need to pour another batch of boiling water down the drain.
 So, repeat as required.